Regulation (EU) No 923/2012 SERA : Standardised European Rules of the Air

 SECTION 2 Applicability and compliance

-Without prejudice to SERA.1001 above, this annex addresses, in accordance with Article 1, in particular airspace users and aircraft:
+Without prejudice to point SERA.1001, this Annex applies to airspace users and aircraft:

 - operating into, within or out of the Union;